-Hailing from the heart of the Lake District, Derwent is the quintessential UK brand when it comes to artists’ quality pencils.
+Hailing from the heart of the Lake District, Derwent is a quintessential UK brand, and produces some of the best pencils around for artists.
 Derwent has been crafting pencils since 1832, so should know a thing or two about what makes a good one.

 Always drawn to perfection, its previous coloured pencil ranges have been highly acclaimed among pencil enthusiasts worldwide, made famous by the company's innovative approach to product ranges, pigment-packed leads and top-quality wooden shafts.